nextcloud/multibucket_migrate/README.md

 Allow moving users between buckets in a multibucket setup.

+⚠ This app has only been minimally tested, backups are strongly recommended ⚠

 ## Usage

 Move all objects owned by a user to a different bucket.